virtual-kubelet/virtual-kubelet/providers/azure/README.md

    az provider register -n Microsoft.ContainerInstance
    ```

-## Set-up virtual node in AKS
+## Set up Linux containers with Virtual Nodes

-Azure Kubernetes Service has easy ways of setting up virtual kubelet with the ACI provider with a feature called virtual node.
+Azure Kubernetes Service has an efficient way of setting up virtual kubelet with the ACI provider with a feature called virtual node.
 You can easily install a virtual node that will deploy Linux workloads to ACI.
-The pods that spin out will automatically get private IPs as the experience forces you to pick "advanced networking."
+The pods that spin out will automatically get private IPs and will be within a subnet that is within the AKS cluster's Virtual Network. **Virtual Nodes is the recommended path for using virtual kubelet on Linux AKS clusters**

 To install virtual node in the Azure portal go [here](https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-portal).
 To install virtual node in the Azure CLI go [here](https://docs.microsoft.com/en-us/azure/aks/virtual-nodes-cli).

-## Quick set-up with the ACI Connector
+## Set up for Windows containers

-The Azure cli can be used to install the ACI provider.
-We like to say Azure's provider or implementation for Virtual Kubelet is the ACI Connector.
-Please note that this command has no Virtual Networking support.
+The virtual nodes experience Please note that this command has no Virtual Networking support.
 For this section Virtual Kubelet's specific ACI provider will be referenced as the the ACI Connector.
 If you continue with this section you can skip sections below up to "Schedule a pod in ACI", as we use Azure Container Service (AKS) to easily deploy and install the connector, thus it is assumed
 that you've created an [AKS cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).